 Securities may be traded "over the counter" or through a stock exchange.
 If a security is traded through a stock exchange, the exchange will impose rules on the securities beyond those imposed by law or government regulation, as well as providing a system of rules and procedures for the trading of the securities.

 Federal securities laws regulate the manner in which securities may be offered for sale to the public ("public offerings"), and the manner in which securities are traded in interstate commerce.
-The agency with primary responsibility for administering federal securities law is the Securities and Exchange Commission (SEC).
+The agency with primary responsibility for administering federal securities law is the SEC.

-The SEC has regulatory power over securities, which it may exercise to help prevent manipulative or deceptive trading practices made by means of interstate commerce.
+The SEC has regulatory power over securities, and it may exercise that power to help prevent manipulative or deceptive trading practices made by means of interstate commerce.
 In very general terms, the Securities Act of 1933 regulates the issuance of securities, and the Securities Exchange Act of 1934 regulates the trading of those securities.
 The Securities and Exchange Commission (SEC) was created by the 1934 Act.

 Most states appoint a "Securities Commissioner" or similar official to oversee their securities laws and regulations.
 There can be significant variation in state securities laws, and in the manner in which they are interpreted.
 Some securities and securities transactions are exempt from state laws and regulations.

-The National Securities Markets Improvement Act of 1996 created a broad class of "covered securities" which are exempted from most state laws and regulations when traded through licensed brokers and dealers.
+The National Securities Markets Improvement Act of 1996 created a broad class of "covered securities" that are exempted from most state laws and regulations when traded through licensed brokers and dealers.
 However, even in relation to those "covered securities", that Act preserves the states' rights to investigate and legislate against fraud.